The CRPA Foundation Grant Program

 - Benefit a variety of constituencies including youth, women, disabled shooters, gun collectors, law enforcement officers, hunters, and competitive teams.

 - Promote, educate, and protect the rights enumerated under the Second Amendment of The United States Constitution.

-Eligible organizations or groups may apply for a CRPA Foundation grant in support of qualifying projects or program activities.
-Eligibility is determined solely by The CRPA Foundation.
+Eligible organizations or groups may apply for a CRPAF grant in support of qualifying projects or program activities.
+Eligibility is determined solely by the CRPA Foundation.
 Applicants shall not discriminate against any member, person, or other by use of its facilities or equipment based on age, race, color sex, or national origin.
-Applicants are not required to be members of the California Rifle and Pistol Association or have association with The CRPA Foundation to receive funds under its grant program.
+Applicants are not required to be members of the California Rifle and Pistol Association, Inc. (CRPA) or have association with the CRPA Foundation to receive funds under its grant program.